MilesMcBain/deplearning/README.md

 # deplearning
-Utilise the synergy of algorithms and heuristics to unlock knowledge of R script/package dependencies.
+> Utilise the synergy of algorithms and heuristics to unlock knowledge of R script/package dependencies.

+Your first forays into understanding someone else's R analysis often involve flailing around trying to obtain all the required dependencies.
+This package will manage that for you by identifying your missing and out of date dependencies.

+Right now it can just tell about what it finds.
+Eventually it will prompt you to install and give you some information about the size of installation process.

 # Usage

 WORK IN PROGRESS

 ## Identify and Analyse Dependencies
-`depl_check_run()` will examine the code in the currently active RStudio pane and produce a dependency report:
+`depl_check(source_path)` will examine the code found below the path and produce a dependency report:

 ```
-> depl_check_run()
+> depl_check()
-[deplearning] Starting check_run.
+[deplearning] Starting check run.
+[deplearning] Searching path .
+[deplearning] Scanning 7 R source files... done.
-[deplearning] Found 14 dependencies.
+[deplearning] Found 22 dependencies.
 [deplearning] Fetching remote data... done.
-[deplearning] ✔ 7 Installed and up to date.
+[deplearning] ✔ 15 Installed and up to date.

- datapasta, tidyr, rstudioapi, dplyr, xml2, jsonlite, devtools
+ purrr, rstudioapi, tibble, clisymbols, memoise, jsonlite, knitr, datapasta, tidyr, dplyr, xml2, devtools, testthat

 [deplearning] ✖ 1 Installed but behind CRAN release.